-Photos of children may be uploaded to the school website following general permission from parents when their child first begins school.
-In such cases, the children's full names will not be shown.
+Photos of children may be uploaded to the school website following specific permission from parents (in line with GDPR requirements) when their child first begins school.
+Children's full names will not be shown alongside their photographs.

 Use of social networking sites